-During the three month period ended June 30, 2012, the Corporation continued its exploration program at Golden Meadows and results of the drilling program reported to date are available on the Corporation's website.
-In an effort to advance the exploration and evaluation of the Golden Meadows Project, the Corporation completed an update to its mineral resource estimates for each of the three deposits comprising the Project, and these estimates will be incorporated into an independent Preliminary Economic Assessment ("PEA") scheduled for completion in the third quarter of 2012.
-The Corporation is now focussed on definition and step-out drilling in support of a planned subsequent Pre-Feasibility Study ("PFS") scheduled for completion in 2013.
+During the three month period ended September 30, 2012, the Corporation continued its exploration program at Golden Meadows and results of the program reported to date are available on the Corporation's website.
+In an effort to advance the exploration and evaluation of the Golden Meadows Project, in June 2012, the Corporation completed an update to its mineral resource estimates for each of the three deposits comprising the Project, and these estimates were incorporated into an independent Preliminary Economic Assessment ("PEA"), the results of which were announced on September 4, 2012.
+The Corporation is now focused on definition and step-out drilling, metallurgical testing, engineering and environmental baseline work in support of a planned updated Preliminary Economic Assessment ("PEA2") or a Pre-Feasibility Study ("PFS") scheduled for completion in 2013, as well as ramping up the exploration programs focused on the discovery of additional deposits.